-From a few days old it is important that ducklings learn to forage for food.
-Provide shallow dishes of pond weed/water from rivers and streams.
+From a few days old ducklings must learn to forage for food.
+Provide shallow dishes of pondweed/water from rivers and streams.
 There will be tiny crustaceans and bugs in this water, which they will forage for.
 Supplement the insect life with a few crushed, dried mealworms sprinkled in the weed.
 Clods of turf served in water will also encourage natural feeding behaviour.

 Finely shredded romaine or round lettuce and watercress should be fed if natural greens cannot be provided.

-Natural sunlight (not through windows) is also vital for vitamin D synthesis and good bone development so try and let the ducklings forage outside on grass from as early as possible and for as long as possible if the weather is warm enough.
+Natural sunlight (not through windows) is vital for vitamin D synthesis and good bone development.
+Try and let the ducklings forage outside on grass from as early and long as possible if the weather is warm enough.

-Drinking water must be available constantly.
-If you just have one or two ducklings a shallow dish with pebbles will suffice as long as it isn’t left to go dry.
+Drinking water must always be available.
+If you have one or two ducklings a shallow dish with pebbles will suffice as long as it isn’t left to go dry.
 Ducklings not only drink but ‘use’ a great deal of water and will get through a small dish very fast.

-Ducklings can’t regulate their own body temperature until they have feathers.
-You therefore need to control their environmental temperature to ensure they don’t get too hot or too cold.
-For the first 1-3 weeks you will need to provide supplementary heat, unless they are outside in the sunshine with no wind chill.
-Ideally they need a brooder, which can be adjusted as they grow.
-Electric heat sources or heat lamps can be used.
+How to care for wild baby ducks when there is no mum to keep them warm?
+Well ducklings can’t regulate their own body temperature until they have feathers.
+You need to control their environmental temperature to ensure they don’t get too hot or too cold.
+Unless ducklings are outside in the sunshine with no wind chill, you will need to provide supplementary heat for the first 1-3 weeks.
+Ideally they need a brooder, that’s adjusted as they grow.
+You can also use an electric heat source or lamp.

 The Brinsea EcoGlow Brooder is ideal for ducklings.
-The small version will be OK for up to 5-6 ducklings.
-The larger one is required if you have more.
-Heat lamps are also useful but require hanging from the ceiling so are not as convenient.
+The small version will be OK for up to 5-6 ducklings, the larger one if you have more.
+Heat lamps are also useful but need hanging from the ceiling so are not as convenient.
 Floor standing brooders are also much safer.

 When indoors, disposable puppy pads or towels are best.
-Bedding will need to be changed at least daily, as a minimum.
-As ducklings get older (4-5 weeks) chopped straw, dust free wood shavings and hemp style bedding can be used.
-Never use newspaper or hay and always check to make sure ducklings are not ingesting wood shavings or hemp if you choose this bedding.
-Outside time is vital and ducks should ideally be on short grass.
+Change bedding at least daily.
+As ducklings get older (4-5 weeks) use chopped straw, dust free wood shavings or hemp style bedding.
+Never use newspaper or hay and always check that ducklings are not ingesting wood shavings or hemp if you choose this bedding.
+Outside time is vital and ducks should be on short grass.
 Avoid concrete if possible.

-After 2-3 days they will benefit from having time outdoors.
-As previously mentioned in the temperature section, they will need to be warm and protected from predators (ground and aerial).
+After 2-3 days they will enjoy having time outdoors.
+As already mentioned in the temperature section, they will need to be warm and protected from predators (ground and aerial).
 They must also be enclosed, so they cannot escape.

 A 6ft by 6ft aviary is an ideal enclosure for two to six 2-3 week old ducklings.
-After that they will need more space, from 2-3 weeks old they will benefit from an enclosure at least 8ft by 18ft.
-Enclosures can be made from the fine gauge plastic garden fencing that can found in stores like B&Q and garden netting can be put over the top of the enclosure to protect from birds of prey or corvids and seagulls.
+After that they will need more space, from 2-3 weeks old they will enjoy an enclosure at least 8ft by 18ft.
+Enclosures can be made from the fine gauge plastic garden fencing that can found in stores like B&Q and garden netting can go over the top of the enclosure to protect from birds of prey or corvids and seagulls.

-From 3 weeks old they can have larger gauge netting such as plastic coated chicken wire.
+From 3 weeks old, wild baby ducklings can have larger gauge netting such as plastic coated chicken wire.
 In the UK they are less vulnerable from corvids and gulls once they reach this age, but a mesh roof may be necessary if you live in an area with birds of prey present.

 Even with all these precautions it is always best to check on the ducklings at least every half hour, even in good weather.
 If they cannot be checked with this frequency, it is safer to bring them into their indoor enclosure.

-Electric brooders can be put outside and plugged into a garden extension reel.
+Electric brooders can be put outside and plugged into a garden extension reel providing you take the necessary steps to stop them getting wet.
 Shade is essential if the weather is hot.

 Provision of bathing water

-It is sensible to supervise ducklings up to 1-2 weeks old (or until you can see they are fully waterproofed i.e. stay fluffy) when swimming.
-It is VITAL that they have an exit ramp that they can easily use to get out of the water.
+It is sensible to supervise ducklings up to 1-2 weeks old (or until you can see they are waterproof i.e. stay fluffy) when swimming.
+It is VITAL that they have an exit ramp that they can use to get out of the water.

 Ducklings prefer a shallow incline to enter and exit water.
 Water should not be too deep.
 During the first week supervised bathing in the sink or bath is acceptable.
-Ideally watch them at all times when bathing and let them bathe up to 5 times a day.
-They can be very gently towelled dry and left to preen in a warm place.
+Watch them at all times when bathing and let them bathe up to 5 times a day.
+Towel dry them then leave to preen in a warm place.
 Bathing and preening encourages them to use their oil gland, which will waterproof them.

-Paint trays make excellent bathing facilities with the smaller ones being used for the first week and the larger trays being used until the ducklings are big enough to have a small pond or tub.
+Paint trays make excellent bathing facilities.
+The smaller trays for the first week and the larger ones until the ducklings are big enough to have a small pond or tub.
 They may need a step up into the paint tray as they can be high off the ground.

 Strips of carpet are great for using as exit ramps in ponds.
 Stone pond liner as shown in the image below is ideal but can be expensive.

-When ducklings reach 4-5 weeks, they should be provided with bathing facilities big enough to swim and dive and flap around in.
+When ducklings reach 4-5 weeks, provide them with bathing facilities big enough to swim and dive and flap around in.
 This helps develop their wing muscles for flying.
 (They will still need an exit ramp).

-Will the duck knows it is a duck?
+Will the duck know it is a duck?

 Sexual imprinting determines what the duck sees as a mating partner.
 This develops over a much longer period, as the duckling develops into adulthood.
 Generally if you have a wild mallard duckling, the first thing it would have seen when hatched, is its mother and other ducklings.
-It should therefore be imprinted on ducks, and always know it is a duck.
-Even if that duckling is raised with only human company for the first few weeks of its life, it should still integrate happily with other ducks when it can be reunited with its own kind.
+It should therefore imprint on ducks, and always know it is a duck.
+Even if you raise that duckling with only human company for the first few weeks of its life, it should still integrate with other ducks when reunited with its own kind.

 In these circumstances, it is better to keep it with you as it needs company, ducks are flock animals and generally don’t feel secure on their own.
-A single duckling should never be released without being able to socialise with other ducks first.
+Never release a single duckling socialising it with other ducks first.
 You need to seek specialist advice if you have a single mallard that has grown to adulthood with only human company.